Skjoldrun/Skjoldrun.github.io/docs/csharp/loginitializer-Serilog-example.md

 # LogInitializer Serilog example

-This article describes a Serilog LogInitializer class  which can be used to init a logger from appsettings, from inline code and even create alogger for DI injection on the fly.
-Thas for cases when you have to deal with older project that don't use DI yet.
+This article describes a Serilog LogInitializer class  which can be used to init a logger from appsettings, from inline code and even create a logger for DI injection on the fly.
+That's for cases when you have to deal with older project that don't use DI yet.

 **Example:**